-- Coastal Use Permit (CUP) Management Area

-- o Zone of direct interaction

-- o High level of coastal influence based on the data set evaluation (Score 7-9)

-- Located within the coastal zone

-- Permits would be required for certain activities pursuant to existing regulations as set forth in R.S.
-49§214.30 or revisions thereto.

-- Intergovernmental Coordination (IGC) Area

-- o Zone of direct influence

-- o Moderate level of coastal influence based on the data set evaluation (Score 3-6)

-- o Located within the coastal zone

-- o Consistency determinations would be required for direct actions of governmental bodies pursuant to existing regulations set forth in R.S.
-49 §214.32, or revisions thereto.

-- Watershed Planning (WSP) Area - Zone of indirect influence - o Low or no coastal influence based on the data set evaluation (Score 0-2) - o Located outside of the coastal zone but within the identified planning area - Coastal zone management program might choose to participate in coastal planning efforts, with or without contributing funding, if the particular planning effort will have coastal ramifications.
+- Coastal Use Permit (CUP) Management Area - o Zone of direct interaction - High level of coastal influence, based on the data set evaluation (Score 7-9) - Located within, and synonymous with, the regulated coastal zone - Permits would be required for certain activities pursuant to existing regulations as set forth in R.S.
+49§214.30 or revisions thereto - Intergovernmental Coordination (IGC) Area - Zone of direct influence - Moderate level of coastal influence, based on the data set evaluation (Score 3-6) - o Located within the coastal management area, but outside of the regulated coastal zone - Consistency determinations, pursuant to existing authorities and state law, would be required for major hydrological modifications which are direct actions of governmental bodies - Watershed Planning (WSP) Area - Zone of indirect influence - Low or no coastal influence, based on the data set evaluation (Score 0-2) - Located outside of the coastal management area, but within the identified planning area - Coastal zone management program might choose to participate in coastal planning efforts, with or without contributing funding, if the particular planning effort will have coastal ramifications.

-The newly delineated coastal zone, with the proposed boundaries of the IGC and CUP areas, is shown on Figure ES 1 (Text Figure 30), and the parishes included in each area, in whole or in part, are listed in Table ES-1 (Text Table 10).
+The newly delineated coastal management area, with the proposed boundaries of the IGC and CUP areas, is shown on Figure ES 1 (Text Figure 30).
+The parishes included in each area, in whole or in part, are listed in Table ES 1 (Text Table 10).
 The generally proposed boundary for each area is described in Section 3.5.1: Management Areas.
-Adoption of the CUP area proposed updated inland boundary would add only a single new parish, a portion of Ascension, to the area now subject to coastal use permitting.
+Adoption of the CUP area proposed inland boundary would add only a single new parish, a portion of Ascension, to the area now subject to coastal use permitting.
 Act 956 of the 2010 Regular Session of the Louisiana Legislature provides authorization to add all or any portion of Ascension within six months of approval of the boundary change for that parish by the CPRA.
 While it is true that other areas of the proposed CUP area are expanded by this proposal, certain areas in Livingston and Tangipahoa parishes are proposed to be deleted from the area subject to coastal use permitting, although they would remain in the IGC area of the broader coastal zone.